Updated October 2020

 What to expect:

-Students seeking counseling or therapy can access services Monday-Friday by calling or walking into CHWS to schedule a Recommendation and Referral services appointment.
+Students seeking counseling or therapy can access services Monday-Friday by calling CHWS to schedule a Recommendation and Referral services appointment.
 These appointments are available on a same day / next day basis.

 Before meeting with one of our counselors, you will be asked to fill out forms with basic information about yourself.